pmd/pmd/docs/pages/pmd/devdocs/metrics_howto.md

   CYCLO's only defined for methods and constructors.

 ## For Java Rules

-First, similarly to XPath rules, you should add the `metrics="true"` attribute to your rule's XML element.

 The static façade class `JavaMetrics` is the single entry point to compute metrics in the Java framework.